piersgrenier/Forecasting-the-Mortality-Rate-of-COVID-19-in-South-Korea/README.md

 - AR and ARMA models have lower forecast accuracy for the elderly as well as patients living in provinces with larger population density
 - AR model experiences difficulty forecasting underlying patterns in data
 - ARMA model accurately forecasts underlying patterns in data
-- ARMA model outperforms AR model based on error metric
+- ARMA model outperforms AR model on all forecasts
 <br><br><br>

 <div align = "center">